lsmsgeneva/MSDMS/README.md

 The database schema is initialized automatically on the first deployment of the container:
 1. A schema template is defined in `psql/schema.template.sql`, using `{{DB_OWNER}}` as a placeholder for the database user
 2. The script `init-db/00-generate-schema.sh` is executed at startup by PostgreSQL (as part of Docker’s default behavior for scripts inside `/docker-entrypoint-initdb.d`)
-3. This script injects the actual credentials from the `.env` file into the template, generating `/tmp/01-init-schema.sql` inside the container
+3. This script injects the credentials from the `.env` file into the template, generating `/tmp/01-init-schema.sql` inside the container
 4. The generated SQL is then executed using `psql` to create the initial database schema

 This approach ensures that schema setup is both dynamic and reproducible, while avoiding accidental execution of the raw template